noahehall/theBookOfNoah/gcp/readme.md

     - best for web frameworks and existing applications
     - storing user creds and customer orders
     - structured data
-    - OLTP workloads
+    - OLTP (online transaction processing) workloads
     - applications using mysql/pgs

-#### Google Cloud Spanner
+#### Cloud Spanner
+  - fully mannaged relational db service
+    - strong consistency
+    - horizontal scalability
+    - automatic synchronous replication for high avialiabilty
+    - multi-region replication
+    - transactional consistency at a global scale, schemas, SQL,
   - petabytes of dapacity
+    - divides data among servers by key ranges
-  - horizontal scalability
+  - considerations
-  - transactional consistency at a global scale, schemas, SQL, and automatic synchronous replication for high availability
-  - provides petabytes of capacity
+    - avoid monotonically increasing/decreasing keys
+      - instead hash the key and spread the rights among n-shards
+    - make sure writes are well distributed and load the data using multiple workers
+    - use interleaved tables to establish hierarchy
+    - don't create non-interleaved indexes on columns with monotonically increasing or decreasing keys
+      - this causes all your inserts to be directed to a single instance
+      - always created indexes after you bulk upload your data
   - use cases
+    - mission critical OLTP (online transaction processing) applications
     - if you have outgrown any relational dbs
     - are sharding your databases for throughput high performance
     - need transactional consistency
     - for large scale applications that are larger than two terabytes
-    - full sql support for online transaction processing system
+    - full sql support for  system
     - whenever high I/O global consistency is required